 For Basic Instructor candidates: Contact an Instructor Administrator to schedule a three-phase ITP (Instructor Training Seminar, apprenticeship, Instructor Evaluation).

-For Tandem Instructor candidates: Contact a Tandem Administrator to schedule a Tandem Clinic and perform a minimum of 25 flights with other rated pilots prior to taking the Tandem Instructor exam.
+For Tandem Instructor candidates: Contact a Tandem Administrator to schedule a Tandem Clinic and perform a minimum of 25 flights with a current Tandem Instructor (T3) prior to taking the Tandem Instructor exam.